 If your lender does not want to negotiate the rate with you, then make it clear to him/her that you can switch the services to other lenders.
 After playing the trump card, you might see the change in their tune if they are about to lose a worthy client like you.

 To sum up, we all know that taking a mortgage loan is a critical decision in our life.
 We must think many times before finalizing the deal.
 However, if we keep these tips, as mentioned earlier in our minds, then there would be a great possibility that we could succeed in getting the best mortgage rate.
+Follow 7 essential tips for mortgage negotiations.
 Try to understand your lender’s mind; this would help you to present your demands.
 Be confident at the negotiation; otherwise, you might fail to make a wiser decision.
 Sloane Stevens quoted,

 “When you have confidence, you can do anything.”